-Third Parties (Rights Against Insurers) Act 2010 coming into force
+Third Parties (Rights Against Insurers) Act 2010

 The Third Parties (Rights Against Insurers) Act 2010 comes into operation on 1 August 2016.
 This will allow claimants to recover compensation directly from insurers where the defendant is insolvent.
 This will make it easier for claimants to recover amounts from insurers, although they will still have to show there would have been liability against the defendant.
 In the case of insolvent companies, it will no longer be necessary to restore the companies first.